ditesh/node-simplelogger/README.md

 I should really output errors to stderr.

-# Licensing and Dependencies
+# Dependencies & Licensing

-simplelogger is licensed under MIT.
+simplelogger is licensed under the erstwhile MIT license.

 Uses ain from https://github.com/akaspin/ain/ (installation through npm has ain as a dependency) Uses colors.js from https://github.com/Marak/colors.js (bundled in here)